Integrating Nursing Concepts 3 (10205.2)

 Manual Handling

 Students should check InPlace to ensure their Manual Handling training is current.
 Annual manual handling training is a pre-placement requirement for all nursing students in any health care facility.
 This may be in addition to any other e-learning required by a Health Service.
 Training information can be found on the Faculty of Health Canvas site.
-Students must complete all of the online Manual Handling training modules and the quiz.
+Students must complete all the online Manual Handling training modules and the quiz.
 Evidence of successful completion of the quiz is then uploaded to InPlace to show proof of completion of manual handling training.
-Sometimes a practical training session will be needed - you will be advised of this via the unit convenor.
+A practical training session will be needed - you will be advised of this via unit convenor or by the Nursing Professional Practice Convenor.

 Students should ensure that enough time is allowed to complete the online modules (1-2 hours), leaving this until the last moment will result in the student not being able to complete Manual Handling training and subsequent cancellation of their placement.